 Microbial funneling of the products of depolymerized lignin into valuable compounds has the potential to overcome an existing challenge caused by the heterogeneous chemical composition of this polymer.
 Unlike many abiotic methods, microbes can simultaneously convert mixtures of aromatic monomers to one or a few desired products, either naturally or when engineered (10, 12).
 Several bacteria are considered as potential chassis organisms for microbial funneling of depolymerized lignin.
 Sphingomonad bacteria such as N. aromaticivorans and Sphingobium SYK-6 have the native ability to cleave β-O-4 ether linkages in lignin-derived aromatic dimers (16) and can be engineered to metabolize a wide range of substrates to produce a valuable compound such as PDC (10, 12).
 Similarly, the Gammaproteobacterium Pseudomonas putida can either naturally or be engineered to produce valuable chemicals from one or more aromatic substrates (19–21).
 Other potential bacterial products of depolymerized lignin include cis-cis muconic acid, lipids, or polyhydroxyalkonates (22–26).

 The success of microbial funneling is likely dependent on both the organism and the lignin depolymerization method.
 Some microbes may be better suited to funnel both native and chemically-modified products of lignin depolymerization, either before or after the addition of metabolic functions from another host.
 In this study, we examined how N. aromaticivorans consumes G-diketone, a phenylpropanone that is abundant in the products formed from a formic acid-induced lignin depolymerization method (13) and is detected in the products of dilute acid hydrolysis of several potential lignocellulosic biofuel feedstocks (14).
 This G-diketone belongs to a group of compounds known as Hibbert ketones (14), for which information on microbial degradation pathways is lacking.
+N. aromaticivorans is the only bacterium tested to date with the ability to catabolize these diketones.
 In this work, we identified enzymes that reduce the side chain ketone moieties of G-diketone.
 Below, we discuss the implications of our findings on the enzymes involved in the process of G-diketone degradation by N. aromaticivorans.

 Previously characterized Lig dehydrogenases reduce G-diketone.